Elevated / Barbell Glute Bridges / Hip Raises

 Related exercises to discover

 Elevated / barbell glute bridges / hip raises is a gym work out exercise that targets glutes & hip flexors and also involves lower back.
 Refer to the illustration diagram and instructions above for how to perform this exercise correctly.
-Resistance band deadlifts, sprints and trx suspension straps side step / lateral lunges are related exercise that target the same muscle groups as elevated / barbell glute bridges / hip raises.
+Cable pull throughs / pulls, donkey kicks and cossack squats are related exercise that target the same muscle groups as elevated / barbell glute bridges / hip raises.
 Visit our free illustrated exercise directory for more exercises to try in your workouts.

 Exercise illustration licensing: Our exercise and yoga pose illustrations (static and animated) are selectively available for licensing for commercial and non-commercial projects.
 Visit our exercise illustrations licensing page for detailed information and to submit in inquiry.